A Unified Charge-Dependent Modulation Model for AMS-02 Proton and Antiproton Fluxes during Solar Minimum: Results

 The fit to the AMS B/C ratio, the Voyager proton LIS, and the monthly AMS proton and antiproton fluxes yields a sensible fitting result.
 HELPROP, which incorporates a realistic HCS drift effect, successfully describes the modulation of both protons and antiprotons within a unified framework.

 Figure~\ref{fig:best_fit_spec} shows the best-fit local interstellar spectra for protons and antiprotons, along with the modulated spectra for several representative Bartels rotations, compared with Voyager and AMS-02 data.
 For comparison, the modulation result obtained using the FFA is plotted with dashed lines.
-The proton flux during Bartels rotation 2531 closely matches that during rotation 2543, whereas the antiproton flux is significantly higher in the latter.
-This difference results from the smaller tilt angle $\alpha$ in rotation 2543.
+The proton fluxes during Bartels rotations 2543, 2554, and 2557 exhibit close agreement, while the antiproton fluxes in these same rotations show significant discrepancies.
+This flux disparity is primarily attributed to variations in the tilt angle $\alpha$.
 During the studied period under positive magnetic polarity, as mentioned in Section~\ref{sec:modulation_model}, protons reach Earth primarily through the polar region and are thus insensitive to changes in the tilt angle.
 In contrast, antiprotons detected at Earth are transported mainly via HCS drift.
 A larger tilt angle extends the drift path, enhances particle losses during transport, and consequently lowers the observed flux.
-Compared to the FFA, which requires distinct modulation potentials for the two Bartels rotations to account for such differences, our model incorporates tilt angle information and successfully reproduces the observed variations for both protons and antiprotons.
+Compared to the FFA, which requires distinct modulation potentials for protons and antiprotons to account for such differences, our model incorporates tilt angle information and successfully reproduces the observed variations for both both particle species.

+This unified description of charge-dependent modulation can be further tested through the correlation between antiproton and proton fluxes over the full observation period, as shown in Fig.~\ref{fig:pbar_vs_p}.
+Such charge-dependent modulation behavior is not limited to a few individual rotations but constitutes a systematic feature throughout the entire solar quiet period.
+Figure~\ref{fig:pbar_vs_p} presents the correlation between antiproton and proton fluxes at a kinetic energy of 1 GeV.
+To mitigate the effects of short-term fluctuations, the data points are shown as 13-Bartels-rotation moving averages, normalized by their respective time-averaged flux values.
+Our model consistently describes the flux variations of both charge signs across the entire observation interval, and reproduces the correlation between protons and antiprotons.
+This further proves that the HELPROP model, based on a realistic three-dimensional heliospheric current sheet drift, can quantitatively and uniformly characterize charge-dependent modulation effects, outperforming the force-field approximation that requires independent modulation potentials for different charge signs.

 The best-fit propagation and injection parameters are listed in Table~\ref{tab:best_fit_prop_inj}.

 All propagation parameters are well-constrained by the B/C ratio together with a large set of antiproton and proton flux measurements.
 The normalization of the diffusion coefficient, $D_0 = 6.62 \times 10^{28} \, \text{cm}^2 \, \text{s}^{-1}$, and the size of the propagation halo, $z_h = 7.21 \, \text{kpc}$, are determined within broad yet acceptable ranges.
 The diffusion slope $\delta = 0.40$ is close to the expectation from the Kolmogorov spectrum ($\delta = 1/3$).
 The Alfv\'{e}n speed $v_A = 10.58 \, \text{km} \, \text{s}^{-1}$ is consistent with typical interstellar medium values.